neomonkeus/lwjglbook-bookcontents/chapter01/chapter1.md

 LWJGL will also take care of extracting them and adding them to the path where the JVM will look for libraries.

 ## Chapter 1
-Chapter 1 source code is taken directly from the `Getting Started` sample in the LWJGL site \([http://www.lwjgl.org/guide](http://www.lwjgl.org/guide)\).
+Chapter 1 source code is taken directly from the `Getting Started` sample from the LWJGL site \([http://www.lwjgl.org/guide](http://www.lwjgl.org/guide)\).
-You will see that we are not using Swing or JavaFX as our GUI library.
+You will see that we don't use Swing or JavaFX as our GUI library.
-Instead of that we are using [GLFW](www.glfw.org) which is a library to handle GUI components \(Windows, etc.\) and events \(key presses, mouse movements, etc.\) with an OpenGL context attached in a straight-forward way.
+Instead, we are using [GLFW](www.glfw.org) which is a library to handle GUI components \(Windows, etc.\) and events \(key presses, mouse movements, etc.\) with an OpenGL context attached in a straight-forward way.
-Previous versions of LWJGL provided a custom GUI API but, for LWJGL 3, GLFW is the preferred windowing API.
+Version prior to LWJGL 3 included a custom GUI API but, GLFW is now the preferred windowing API.

-The samples source code is very well documented and straightforward so we won’t repeat the comments here.
+The sample source code is very well documented and straight-forward so we won’t repeat the comments here.

 If you have your environment correctly set up you should be able to execute it and see a window with a red background.